Project Manager Resume Examples & Templates for 2026

 What should a project manager put on their resume – a resume summary or an objective?
 In general, senior project managers should use a professional resume summary.
 It should be a two- to three-sentence paragraph highlighting your most significant achievements or ambitions.

-On the other hand, more junior project managers could utilize an objective to talk about their skill set and what they’re searching for in their next position.
+On the other hand, more junior project managers could utilize an objective to highlight their skill set and what they’re searching for in their next position.
 Also, a resume objective is great for project managers who are changing careers or seeking something particular in their future job.

 “Project Manager with prior experience as a software engineer designing web applications and overseeing projects that significantly influence the company’s mission and bottom line.
 I’m seeking a position where I can use my communication skills with engineers and executives.”